Tereza Hladíková

 Tereza Hladíková (born 14 April 1988) is a former professional tennis player from the Czech Republic.

 She started playing tennis at the age of 8.
-Hladíková reached a career-high singles ranking on 27 April 2009, as the world No. 197, and her career-high doubles ranking on 4 May 2009, as No. 186.
+Hladíková reached a career-high singles ranking on 27 April 2009, as the world No. 197, and a career-high doubles ranking on 4 May 2009, as No. 186.
 In her career, she won two singles and ten doubles titles on the ITF Women's Circuit.

 Partnering Simona Dobrá, Hladíková won her first $75k tournament in June 2008 at the Smart Card Open Monet+, defeating Lucie Hradecká and Renata Voráčová in the final.